MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Partner/Remove-MgBetaTenantRelationshipDelegatedAdminRelationship.md

 Delete a delegatedAdminRelationship object.
 A relationship can only be deleted if it's in the 'created' status.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgTenantRelationshipDelegatedAdminRelationship](/powershell/module/Microsoft.Graph.Identity.Partner/Remove-MgTenantRelationshipDelegatedAdminRelationship?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Delete (Default)